cranotes/interview/README.md

 I complete the remainder of my report in the plane or when I get to my hotel.
 As a result I usually have my report in within the 2nd or 3rd business day and finalized by the 5th business day.

+### What is your process for trip report submissions?

+The draft is due in 5 business days and the final is due in 5 business days.
+So we have a total of 10 business days for finalization to approval.

+### How do you get your reports in on time?

+I always start my report while I am on site.
+I do that because the information is still fresh in my head.
+With that I usually have about 50% of the report done on site.
+I finish up the report once I leave the site in my hotel room or on the plane ride back home.
+With this habit, I usually have my draft in by the 2nd or 3rd business day.

 Have you ever missed a deadline?

 No, I am very organized and as a result I have never missed a deadline.